Family-Friendly Fun in Saskatoon

 Remai Modern, considered one of North America’s most visionary art galleries, boasts the world’s largest collection of Picasso linocut prints.
 From the outside, the gallery makes a bold statement with its award-winning architecture.
 Step through the doors and explore the impressive modern and contemporary art exhibits.
 It also has regular kid-friendly programming, including stroller tours and the Cameco Children’s Play Area.

 See Saskatoon from the water on the top deck or inside the heated cabin of The Prairie Lily.
 Let Prairie River Cruises be your guide as you enjoy the beautiful scenery of the South Saskatchewan River.
 Enjoy a relaxing afternoon sightseeing tour with your family and gain a unique perspective of the city.

 Imagine yourself washing clothes on a scrub board, stoking the fire in the cook stove and shopping in the general store as you explore the lives of Saskatchewan’s early settlers at Western Development Museum – Saskatoon.
 1910 Boomtown, the life-size re-creation of a main street from yesteryear, also boasts a priceless collection of antique automobiles and a working exhibit, the Boomtown Café.

-Walk back in time through more than 6,000 years of history of the Northern Plains people at Wanuskewin Heritage Park.
-Follow the Path of the People, explore the Trail of Discovery or climb to the east prairie along the Trail of the Bison.
+With the aim of advancing the understanding and appreciation of the evolving cultures of the Northern Plains people, Wanuskewin Heritage Park tells the story of 6,400 years of history.
+Walk back in time as you follow the Path of the People, explore the Trail of Discovery or climb to the east prairie along the Trail of the Bison.
 Follow the Bison Viewing Trail to the lookout point to see the Plains bison herd that was recently reintroduced to its ancestral homeland.
-For the kids, a new interpretive playground was designed to incorporate the historical significance of the site and the many Indigenous nations that have gathered there for living, hunting, gathering, and spiritual practice.
+For the kids, a new interpretive playground was designed to incorporate the historical significance of the site and the many Indigenous nations that gather here.